U.S., North Korea in behind-the-scenes talks over third summit, Moon says

 North Korea’s official KCNA news agency said on Sunday that Trump’s letter had “excellent content” and Kim would “seriously contemplate” it, without elaborating.

+However, on Wednesday, North Korea’s foreign ministry called a recent U.S. extension of sanctions on the country “a manifestation of the most extreme hostile acts by the United States” and an outright challenge to the joint statement issued at the first Trump-Kim summit in Singapore in June last year, in which the two sides agreed to foster a new era of relations.

-Stephen Biegun, the U.S. special envoy for North Korea who led working-level talks ahead of the Hanoi summit, is visiting Seoul from Thursday for meetings with South Korean officials before joining Trump, who is due in South Korea this weekend.
+Stephen Biegun, the U.S. special envoy for North Korea who led working-level talks ahead of the Hanoi summit, is visiting Seoul from Thursday for meetings with South Korean officials ahead of Trump, who is due in South Korea at the weekend.

-Trump is considering visiting the demilitarized zone separating the two Koreas, where Kim and Moon had their historic first summit last year, a South Korean official said.
-The two Koreas are technically still at war after their 1950-53 conflict ended in a truce, not a treaty.
+Trump has been considering visiting the demilitarized zone separating the two Koreas, where Kim and Moon held a historic first summit last year, a South Korean official said.

-But a U.S. official said on Tuesday that Trump had no plans to meet Kim during his trip and declined to comment on whether Trump would go to the DMZ.

-The Hanoi summit cast doubt on Kim’s commitment to denuclearise.
-There has been little progress since then, with Pyongyang resuming some limited testing of weapons and being aloof toward dialogue offers both from Washington and Seoul.
+The Hanoi summit cast doubt on Kim’s willingness to denuclearise and Pyongyang increased worries about the future of dialogue when it tested some short-range missiles last month and appeared to ignore repeated offers of dialogue from Washington and Seoul.

-There is also a grey area over talk about denuclearisation of the “Korean peninsula”, which, by North Korea’s reckoning, includes the regional U.S. nuclear umbrella protecting Japan and South Korea.
-The United States only wants North Korea to denuclearise.

 Moon said Kim had told him he wanted to “finalise a denuclearisation process as soon as possible and to concentrate on economic development”.

+However, Biegun has admitted that the two sides have yet to agree on what is meant by denuclearisation, which North Korea has taken to include the U.S. nuclear umbrella protecting Japan and South Korea.

-Moon called for the North to scrap the “passive stance” it has presented since the Hanoi summit and take action on its past promises.
+Moon called on Pyongyang to scrap the “passive stance” it has presented since Hanoi act on its past promises.

 “By responding to the U.S. proposal for working-level negotiations, it can also show its determination to denuclearise,” he said.